NisrineLachguer/AI-VoiceTherapy/ai_voice/README.md

-# AI-VoiceTherapy - Suivi des Troubles de la Parole et Rééducation avec IA
+# AI-VoiceTherapy - An Automated Platform for Voice Rehabilitation Using Artificial Intelligence

-Une application Spring Boot qui analyse la voix pour détecter des troubles du langage (bégaiement, dysphasie) et propose des exercices de rééducation personnalisés.
+A Spring Boot application that analyzes speech to detect speech disorders (stuttering, dysphasia) and offers personalized rehabilitation exercises.

-## Fonctionnalités
+## Features

-- Analyse de fichiers audio pour détecter des troubles de la parole
+- Audio file analysis to detect speech disorders
-- Transcription audio via OpenAI Whisper
+- Audio transcription via OpenAI Whisper
-- Détection automatique de troubles comme le bégaiement et la dysphasie
+- Automatic detection of disorders such as stuttering and dysphasia
-- Génération d'exercices de rééducation personnalisés
+- Generation of personalized rehabilitation exercises
-- Suivi des progrès des utilisateurs
+- User progress tracking

-## Technologies utilisées
+## Technologies Used

 - Spring Boot 3.x
 - JPA/Hibernate